How many Pitch Slots are available?

 Can I bring visual aids or props?

 No props, no theatrics, no screenplays, no teleplays, no business cards, no handouts and no recordings.
-If you wish to share business cards, please do at a different time, not during the Pitch Session.
+If you wish to share business cards, please do so at a different time, not during the Pitch Session.
 We thank you for respecting this request.

 Do I introduce myself before the Pitch or am I called by name?